Jesssullivan/TSd/README.md

 - **Streaming**: Real-time updates via SSE or gRPC streaming
 - **Tree-shaking**: Only used translations are included in bundles

+## 🤝 Contributing

+Contributions are welcome!
+Here's how you can contribute:

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/my-feature`
+3. Commit your changes: `git commit -am 'Add my feature'`
+4. Push to the branch: `git push origin feature/my-feature`
+5. Submit a pull request

+## 📦 Deployment

+This package is automatically published to NPM using GitHub Actions when a new release is created.

+### Manual Deployment

+To manually deploy a new version:

+1. Update the version in `tsd/package.json`
+2. Build the package: `cd tsd && pnpm build`
+3. Publish to NPM: `cd tsd && npm publish`

+### GitHub Actions Deployment

+To deploy using GitHub Actions:

+1. Go to the Actions tab in the GitHub repository
+2. Select the "Publish to NPM" workflow
+3. Click "Run workflow"
+4. Enter the version type (patch, minor, major) or a specific version
+5. Click "Run workflow"

+Note: You need to have an NPM token stored as a secret named `NPM_TOKEN` in your GitHub repository.

 ## 📄 License
 MIT © Tinyland